hamzaj4444/gym-app/README.md

 Gym Programme is a project I created to kickstart my productive coding journey. featuring custom-designed UI elements.
-This project not only helped me refresh my javaScript skills but also reinforced my understanding of fundamentals methods and data structures.
+This project helped me refresh my javaScript skills and reinforced my understanding of fundamentals methods and data structures.
 ### It was build with...
 * HTML
 * CSS